tternquist/pihole-unbound-redis/README.md

 ```

 ## Enabling Unbound DNS Remote Control
-Run the following on the host machine:
+Run the following on the host machine within the project root directory:
 ```
 sudo chown 1500:1500 unbound-keys
 ```